-Utilities must demonstrate that they have evaluated the proposed demandside management investments using at least three industry-accepted tests, including the Total Resource Cost test and the Utility Cost Test, and provide results of the analysis within the Annual Energy Delivery Plan filing.
+Electric and Gas Utilities must demonstrate that they have evaluated the cost-effectiveness of their proposed demand-side management investments at a portfolio level using at least three industry-accepted tests, including the Total Resource Cost test and the Utility Cost Test, and provide results of the analysis within the Annual Energy Delivery Plan filing.
 The results of the analyses should also provide details on the reliability and risk impacts of the utility's planned demand-side management investments.

-The inputs and assumptions used, as well as the precise utilization of costeffectiveness tests and the definitive balancing of perspectives, shall be developed by the individual utility.
+Electric and Gas Utilities shall also include in their Annual Energy Delivery Plans the inputs and assumptions used in their cost-effectiveness analyses.
 The near-term and longer-term impacts on customers and on utility financial integrity must be factored into the final decision to proceed or not to proceed with any demand-side management investment.